AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-http-materials/r-ir-wall-borders.md

 ---
 description: A material is considered a wall border when it is specified in a wall border MSS (introduced with sub=3..5).
-seo-description: A material is considered a wall border when it is specified in a wall border MSS (introduced with sub=3..5).
-seo-title: Wall borders

 solution: Experience Manager
 title: Wall borders
-uuid: 40acd667-5e8b-4425-b44a-0681e608d189

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---